 South Dakota state epidemiologist Joshua Clayton said cuts to positions and programs at the federal Centers for Disease Control and Prevention could reduce communication on critical diseases in the U.S.

-Clayton told News Watch he is aware of cuts by DOGE and what he said is a "communication freeze" at the agency.
-So far, he doesn't believe the cuts have hampered South Dakota's ability to track or prevent infectious diseases.
+Clayton told News Watch in February that he is aware of cuts by DOGE and what he said is a "communication freeze" at the agency.
+At that point, he did not believe the cuts had hampered South Dakota's ability to track or prevent infectious diseases.

-But the potential exists, Clayton said, that information sharing between the federal agency and states — in both directions — could be hampered if the CDC is unable to track infectious diseases and inform states of updates as usual.
-The lack of communication is likely to make it more difficult for states to keep abreast of fast-moving diseases, such as avian flu or the measles outbreak in the Southwest, Clayton said.
+But the potential exists, Clayton said, that information sharing between the federal agency and states make it more difficult for states to keep abreast of fast-moving diseases, such as avian flu or the measles outbreak in the Southwest, Clayton said.

 "The communications freeze does make it difficult sometimes to hear about things that we should have awareness at the state health department level," Clayton said.
 "Due to some of their communication freeze, (CDC) has not been as communicative around the H5N1 (bird flu) response as they had been in the past in early January and before."